-These types of issues are particularly challenging at the edges of the study area where higher buildings are proposed to interface with single storey houses.
+These types of issues are particularly challenging at the edges of the study area where higher buildings are proposed to interface with lower buildings (between one and four storeys).
 This is easier to manage if there is a laneway separating the different types of buildings.
 It is more difficult to manage if sites directly interface sites (this is more common in the Regent Precinct and the Bell Precinct).